-Teeth are covered by a thin layer of tooth enamel, which is highly sensitive to changes in the pH of saliva.
+Our teeth are covered by a thin layer of material called tooth enamel.
+Your enamel’s job is to protect your teeth from daily wear and tear such as grinding down food.
+Our tooth enamel is under attack every single day by the food we eat and the beverages we drink.
+Sugar is particularly harmful to our enamel.
+Tooth enamel is highly sensitive to changes in the pH of saliva.
 Over time, certain foods, medications and/or stomach acid from a condition like gastro esophageal refulx disease (GERD) can cause tooth enamel to dissolve and erode.

 Most patients don’t notice damage caused by acid erosion until advanced stages.
 This is an alarming issue because once tooth enamel is lost, it will not grow back.
 When the enamel dissolves, the teeth become more susceptible to damage, discoloration and decay.

 - Tooth sensitivity, especially to hot, cold or sweet food and drinks

 - Chipped teeth or sharp tooth edges

 - Tooth discoloration or darkening of the teeth

 - Thinning or shortened teeth, may be recognized as changes in the bite

 Treatment for Tooth Enamel Erosion